 There are several ways you can find work as a freelance designer.
 We have previously published an article discussing where you can find clients as a freelancer.

 Nowadays, since freelance work is getting more popular among creative and administrative workers, freelance platforms have grown.
-You have several options to choose from, such as Upwork, Fiverr, and Freelancer.
+You have several options to choose from, such as Upwork, Fiverr, and Freelancer, and FreeUp.
 You can even create accounts under several of these platforms to get more exposure.

 Job Hunting platforms